Analytic Continuation of Quantum Monte Carlo Data: Optimal Stochastic Regularization Approach: Introduction

 which is a particular formulation of the analytic continuation problem.
-The kernel of this integral equation is exponentially small at large positive and negative frequencies, so tiny variations in $\mathcal{G}(\tau)$ may correspond to a very strong change of the spectrum at those frequencies.
-Uncertainty in $\mathcal{G}(\tau)$ is unavoidable due to the stochastic nature of QMC algorithms, so the problem of numerical analytic continuation is extremely ill-posed, similarly to a numerical inversion of a Laplace transform.
+The kernel of this integral equation is exponentially small at large positive and negative frequencies, therefore a tiny variation in $G(\tau)$ may correspond to a very strong change of the spectrum at those frequencies.
+An uncertainty in $G(\tau)$ is unavoidable due to the stochastic nature of QMC algorithms, so the problem of numerical analytic continuation is extremely ill-posed, similarly to a numerical inversion of the Laplace transform.

-The earliest attempts to solve the problem were based on Pade approximation method \cite{thirumalai:5029}.
-For a lot of cases, modifications of the standard least squares procedure has been proposed \cite{PhysRevLett.55.1204}, \cite{PhysRevLett.63.2504}.
-Currently the most common practice is to use the Maximum Entropy algorithm for the analytic continuation problem \cite{MaxEnt_Rev}.
-It's based on Bayesian inference concept and essentially uses \textit{a priori} knowledge about the properties of the spectral function, its positivity and sum rules.
-In other words, the MaxEnt algorithm is essentially a \textit{nonlinear} formulation.
-Existing realizations of MaxEnt do not allow the analytic continuation of functions, whose norm is not a known constant (self-energy, for instance), or do not have a definite sign (for example, off-diagonal components of Green's function).
+The earliest attempts to solve the problem were based on the Pade approximation method \cite{thirumalai:5029}.
+For a lot of cases, modifications of the standard least squares procedure have been proposed to solve integral equation (\ref{MaxEnt_problem}) \cite{PhysRevLett.55.1204,PhysRevLett.63.2504}.
+Currently the most common practice is to use a Maximum Entropy algorithm for the analytic continuation problem \cite{MaxEnt_Rev}.
+It's based on a Bayesian inference concept and essentially uses some \textit{a priori} knowledge about properties of the spectral function, namely its positivity and the sum rule.
+There are also the stochastic analytical inference method \cite{PhysRevE.81.056701} and the method proposed by Mishchenko \textit{et al} \cite{PhysRevB.62.6317}.
+Both of them rely on the same \textit{a priori} assumptions.
+Taking into account these assumptions means that a MaxEnt algorithm is essentially nonlinear in input data.
+Existing implementations of MaxEnt do not allow the analytic continuation of functions, whose norm is not a known constant, or do not have a definite sign (a self-energy function or off-diagonal components of a Green's function, for instance).